SovereignCloudStack/standards/Standards/scs-01xx-v1-dns.md

 #### DNS Extensions

-In the Networking API, the "dns-integration" extension MUST be enabled to offer internal DNS resolution.
+In the Networking API, the "dns-integration" extension SHOULD be enabled to offer internal DNS resolution.

 For Neutron, this can implemented by enabling one of the following extension drivers: